gchers/fbleau/README.md

 ## TODO

 Currently, the code provided here:
-- only estimates the Bayes risk (one has to derive the desired leakage measure from it manually),
 - is based on frequentist and nearest neighbor methods; in the future we hope to extend this to other ML methods; note that this does not affect the generality of the results, which hold against any classifier,